tobixen/achievo-register/README.md

+NOTE: ask me about registration-log.py eventually.
+This is published as-is as for now, but missing parts and bits (personal configuration, plugins, etc) and missing documentation.

 This is primary made for employees of Redpill-Linpro.
 This may be useful for others using achievo as well, I'd be happy to know if the script works out of the box or not for other achievo instances.